 Controls C2 and C4 require development to be compatible with the predominant character and scale of each streetscape.
-In this instance, the desired future character as expressed under the Leichhardt Park Distinctive Neighbourhood controls is to promote the consistent rhythm in the residential streetscapes created by regular allotment sizes, regular side setbacks, the predominance of hipped and gabled roof forms and the predominance of low scale detached dwellings with 3.6m building wall heights.
-The proposal provides a bulky twostorey form across the majority of the length of the site (81%), in excess of the permitted building envelope and oriented "against the grain" of other development in the streetscape.
+In this instance, the desired future character as expressed under the Leichhardt Park Distinctive Neighbourhood controls is to promote the consistent rhythm in the residential streetscapes created by regular allotment sizes, regular side setbacks, the predominance of hipped and gabled roof forms and the predominance of low scale detached dwellings with 3.6m building wall heights measured from each street frontage.
+The proposal provides a bulky two-storey form across the majority of the length of the site (81%), significantly in excess of the permitted building envelope.

 Control C5 requires that development does not have an adverse impact on surrounding properties, the streetscape or public domain by way of amenity, solar access, views, privacy, urban design, and being inconsistent with the desired future character.
-The proposed variations to building location zone, side setbacks, 3.6m building wall height and envelope controls result in excessive bulk and scale, inadequate solar access, and adverse streetscape, visual bulk, and potential view loss impacts.
+The proposed variations to building location zone, side setbacks, 3.6m building wall height and envelope controls result in excessive bulk and scale, inadequate solar access, and adverse streetscape and visual bulk impacts.